ameh-samson/VANLIFE-PROJECT/README.md

 - To avoid repeating ourselves in as regards the Header, a Layout component was made.
 The App component was then replaced from a self closing <Route> to take up children and any props passed into it can affect other.
   To be able to have access to the children so to say, "outlet come into place" (import { Outlet } from "react-router-dom")

 - To avoid repetition of path in the host path in App, relative path come in place.
-Even without the "/", react under the hood will treat it as a relative path
+Even without the "/", react under the hood will treat it as a relative path.